0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 - How to migrate your node to a different VPS
 - Install Network Time Protocol (NTP) to avoid time drift

+Navigate to the topic you want through the sidebar.

 ## Is your baker node working

 If your node is unattended for to long it can run into problems.
 Problems that may affect your node's earning potential